akshat1/foundation/README.md

 ### Patrikā (पत्रिका):—(nf) a magazine; journal.

 A utility to read a collection of Markdown files and associated HTML.
-Intended to be used with site renderer of your choice.
-It could be a static site renderer, or even a client side renderer where you put behind (say) an Express wrapper.
+Intended to be used with the site renderer of your choice.

 ## Requirements